Nathanage3/alx-low_level_programming/0x1C-makefiles/README.md

 A Makefile is a special file, used by the make utility, that guides the compilation and linking of programs in Unix and Unix-like environments.
-It's essentially a script containing a set of rules and dependencies used to automate the build process.
+It is essentially a script containing a set of rules and dependencies used to automate the build process.

 Key Components:
 Targets: These are the names of the files to be created or actions to be executed.